Courses & Credit

 - CU courses cannot substitute for your full-time course load abroad.
 Any CU courses you take while abroad will be additional credits on top of your minimum required course load abroad.

 - The cost of tuition/fees for any CU courses will be added to your bill for the relevant term (on top of your education abroad program costs).
-The cost of taking a CU course is not included in the cost of your education abroad tuition/fees.
-Usually the Continuing Education cost is between $1,500-$2,300 for a 3-credit course, though non-resident students may pay an additional fee.
-Contact Continuing Education for more details.
+The cost of taking a CU course is not included in the cost of your education abroad tuition/fees. see Continuing Education Tuition & Fees for more details (note that a single rate is charged regardless of a student’s in-state or out-of-state classification).

 - Also keep in mind issues such as the time difference and your overall workload.